Proud Canadian Company

 You are considered a newcomer if you immigrated to Canada within the last 5 years and have either obtained permanent residency status or confirmation of permanent residence from Immigration, Refugees and Citizenship Canada (IRCC).

-Like any other mortgage, to secure a newcomer mortgage in Canada, you must meet some eligibility requirements, which include your immigrant status.
+Like any other mortgage, securing a newcomer mortgage in Canada requires meeting certain eligibility requirements, including your immigration status.

 If you’re considered a newcomer to Canada, you can get a mortgage for a primary residence if you meet the following: